Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Results and Discussion

+Timing benchmarks show GGFPS (with on-the-fly distances) is $\sim$10$\times$ faster than the standard FPS implementation and supervised PCov baselines on MD17 aspirin (SI Figures~\ref{fig:SI_md17_sampler_timing_by_n}--\ref{fig:SI_ggfps_timing_distributions}), while the $4B$ training/CV pipeline is only $2\times$ slower than single-$B$ (SI Figure~\ref{fig:SI_ggfps_eval_time_vs_n}).
+GGFPS timings are also contextualized within the broader learning workflow (SI Figure \ref{fig:SI_ggfps_timing_distributions}).

+Figure \ref{fig:md17distributions} shows how different selection strategies redistribute sampling mass across force-norm (top row) and energy (bottom row) space for $N=100$ selected molecules.
+In addition to URS and FPS, we include supervised PCov-FPS/PCov-CUR baselines as well as GGFPS with a single $B$ value and with a four-$B$ hyperparameter search.

-Notably, the FPS distributions bias towards both high energy and high force norm configurations across all molecules, under-sampling low to medium energy and force norm structures.
+The FPS distributions bias towards both high energy and high force norm configurations across all molecules, under-sampling low to medium energy and force norm structures.
 Rather than simply under-sample the densest regions of the MD17 configuration space, FPS consistently `shifts' right, implying that the configurations which are `furthest' from each other in representation space correspond to strained structures.

-Figure \ref{fig:md17distributions} shows that such biases can be corrected with GGFPS, whose $\beta$ values range from 0 to 2. $\beta$ values of 0 recover FPS sampling, and for visual clarity the $\beta = 0$ GGFPS distributions are not shown.
-In contrast to the ST function, here the $\beta^\prime$ GGFPS distributions differ strongly from their $\beta$ sweep counterparts, as they consistently overfit to specific regions of configuration space.

-For force norms, the GGFPS swept $\beta$ training sets form an inverse Boltzmann distribution as the $\beta$ values increase, over-representing equilibrium and strained structures and under-representing the bulk of the datasets.
-This can be seen as sampling the regions of configuration space that have the highest variation in density.

-The GGFPS training set energy distributions more closely match their FPS counterparts, except that they have better coverage of low energy configurations.
-Again, the peaks of the GGFPS training set energy distributions more or less match the energy values at which the sampling density of the labeled datasets vary the most.
+This observation is consistent with the geometric behavior of PESs nearing dissociation, as the anharmonic tails `flatten out' over large distances.
+FPS will therefore preferentially sample these geometrically distant configurations, despite them being energetically rare.
+The supervised PCov baselines mitigate this effect by incorporating target information, while GGFPS explicitly uses force-norm information to ensure coverage of both low- and high-force-norm regimes.

+Figure \ref{fig:md17distributions} shows that while PCov-CUR and PCov-FPS both sample more relaxed structures than FPS, GGFPS is unique in forming almost inverted Boltzmann training set distributions, under-sampling the densest regions of configuration space while over-representing the sparsest.